 |Should attentively listen to stories being read and listen to songs|

-The video below is a must-see for parents.
+The video below on hearing loss in babies and toddlers is a must-see for parents.

 How Do I Know If My Child Has A Hearing Problem?